mwolak07/LLM_Classifier/README.md

 ## Environment:
 The specs for the env are stored in environment.yml.
 This makes it easy to use with conda.
 If you would like to install everything manually, the command is:
-- `$ conda install python=3.9 pytorch=2.0 torchvision torchaudio pytorch-cuda=11.8 tensorflow=2.9 sphinx=5 transformers
+- `$ conda install python=3.9 pytorch=2.0 torchvision torchaudio pytorch-cuda=11.8 tensorflow=2.9 transformers=4.28.1
-  huggingface_hub tokenizers pytorch-lightning matplotlib numpy pandas nltk scikit-learn seaborn gensim psutil sphinx_rtd_theme -c pytorch -c nvidia -c HuggingFace -c anaconda -c conda-forge`
+  huggingface_hub tokenizers pytorch-lightning sphinx=5 matplotlib numpy pandas nltk scikit-learn seaborn gensim psutil sphinx_rtd_theme -c pytorch -c nvidia -c HuggingFace -c anaconda -c conda-forge`

 ## Generating Documentation: